simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

    when you log out of the container, so don't edit the other files!

-All needed dependencies are already installed in this container (SimGrid, the C/C++/Fortran compilers, make, pajeng, R and pajengr).
+All needed dependencies are already installed in this container (SimGrid, the C/C++/Fortran compilers, make, pajeng, and R).
 Vite being only optional in this tutorial, it is not installed to reduce the image size.